 You’ll have to ask for a demo if this helps you decide which bank to deal with.
 The bigger the bank, the better the online system.
 Bank of Taiwan offers a very easy to use English interface for online banking where you can set up accounts where you frequently transfer money (such as your landlord or other bills), transfer internationally, and also transfer to other banks.

-Some banks offer a free smart-card bank card reader when you sign up for online banking for the first time.
+Pretty much all banks in Taiwan offer a free smart-card bank card reader when you sign up for online banking for the first time.
 With these devices and a computer you can set up basically your own ATM with the exception of withdrawing cash of course.
 Once you have one, you can log into your bank’s online system and use your card to transfer money, check your balance, and use other functions just like you would at an ATM machine.

 Taiwan Banking FAQ